-(1) Termination without cause or resignation for good reason not in connection with a change-in-control.
+(1) Severance payments and benefits in the event of termination without cause or resignation for good reason not in connection with a change in control.

-(2) Termination without cause or resignation for good reason in connection with a change-in-control.
+(2) Severance payments and benefits in the event of termination without cause or resignation for good reason in connection with a change in control.